 Many young drivers in Australia were not aware that drugs can impair driving.
 Many believed that drugged driving was safer than alcohol-impaired driving or that drugs improved their driving (Barrie et al., 2011).
-Young drivers in Canada had similar views: drugged driving is less risky and less easily detected than how various drugs can
+Young drivers in Canada had similar views: drugged driving is less risky and less easily detected than alcohol-impaired driving; in particular, marijuana use does not impair and may even improve their driving (Holmes et al., 2014; Capler et al., 2017).